 All Aventador models come standard with dual front, front side and front knee airbags in addition to traction and stability control systems.

-Exotic sports cars don't usually get cross-shopped like mid-size sedans, but the Aventador can still be compared with the Ferrari 599GTB Fiorano, the Aston Martin DBS and the McLaren MP4-12C.
+Exotic sports cars don't usually get cross-shopped like mid-size sedans, but the Aventador can still be compared with the Ferrari F12berlinetta and the Aston Martin Vanquish.